What is Parts Management?

 - MIL-STD-3018, Parts Management provides requirements for the implementation of an effective parts management program, supports acquisition strategies and systems engineering practices, and provides performance-based processes and practices intended to be adapted to individual program needs.
 When used in conjunction with SD-19, “Parts Management Guide,” MIL-STD-3018 outlines parts management needs in contracts and parts management processes for prime contractors and subcontractors.
 MIL-STD-3018 requires a parts management plan.
 See DI-SDMP-81748, Parts Management Plan.

-The Defense Standardization Program Office (DSPO) chartered the PSMC in 2006 to advise DSPO in the development of parts management policy, procedures and guidance.
-The PSMC’s goal is to establish parts management best practices across DoD to increase weapon system operational availability and reduce total ownership costs.
-The PSMC website provides more information on the structure of the committee, current focus areas, and the schedule for semi-annual meetings, held each spring and fall.
-Questions about the PSMC may be directed to the PSMC Chair, 703-767-6874.
+In April 2018, the Parts Standardization Management Committee (PSMC) was renamed the Parts Management Working Group (PMWG).
+The Defense Standardization Program Office (DSPO) chartered the PMWG (formerly the PSMC) in 2006 to advise DSPO in the development of parts management policy, procedures and guidance.
+The PMWG’s goal is to establish parts management best practices across DoD to increase weapon system operational availability and reduce total ownership costs.
+The PMWG website provides more information on the structure of the committee, current focus areas, and the schedule for semi-annual meetings, held each spring and fall.
+Questions about the PMWG may be directed to the PMWG Lead at 571-363-8630

 Parts Management Training

 The Defense Acquisition University offers a continuous learning module course, CLL 206, “Introduction to Parts Management.”
 The course is designed to be self-taught and should take about 1.5 hours to complete.
 Trainees may request access to the course at http://www.dau.mil.

 • Weapon System Impact Tool (WSIT) (CAC required to access)